Film Spoilers and

 Benjamin 'Rescued' Elaine From Her Marriage Ceremony, But Their Future Was Uncertain

-They rushed to the rear seat of the city bus and looked out the rear glass window, amidst puzzling, stern and cold looks from the other elderly passengers of another generation.
+They climbed onboard and rushed to the rear seat of a yellow Santa Barbara Municipal Bus and looked out the rear glass window, then turned smiling and ecstatic to glance back at puzzling, stern and cold looks from the other elderly passengers of another generation.
 The Sounds of Silence was reprised on the soundtrack as they stared silently ahead, uncharacteristically silent toward each other and not even looking at each other - journeying toward an unpredictable future after successfully rebelling against the parental generation.

 The Grifters (1990)

-Desperate Con Artist Lilly Accidentally Killed Her Son Roy And Took His Money
+Desperate Con Artist Lilly Accidentally Killed Her Son Roy And Then Took His Money

 Greatest Movie Plot Twists, Spoilers and Surprise Endings